-The Family Violence Information Sharing Scheme (FVISS) (refer to Definitions) has been established under Part 5A of the Family Violence Protection Act 2008, enabling relevant information to be shared between prescribed information sharing entities [ISEs] (refer to Definitions) to assess and manage family violence risk.
-The Child Information Sharing Scheme [CISS] (refer to

-Definitions), established under Part 6A of the Child Wellbeing and Safety Act 2005, enables prescribed ISEs (refer to Definitions) to share information with each other in order to promote the wellbeing and safety of children, including in situations where family violence is suspected or established as being present.
-Guidelines issued under each of the information sharing schemes require ISEs (refer to Definitions) to refer to the MARAM Framework where family violence is present.
+The Family Violence Information Sharing Scheme (FVISS) has been established under Part 5A of the Family Violence Protection Act 2008, enabling relevant information to be shared between prescribed information sharing entities [ISEs] to assess and manage family violence risk.
+The Child Information Sharing Scheme [CISS] established under Part 6A of the Child Wellbeing and Safety Act 2005, enables prescribed ISEs to share information with each other in order to promote the wellbeing and safety of children, including in situations where family violence is suspected or established as being present.
+Guidelines issued under each of the information sharing schemes require ISEs to refer to the MARAM Framework where family violence is present.

 The Information Sharing Scheme does not change child safety obligations.
-It complements existing privacy laws (refer to Privacy and Confidentiality Policy) and will enhance the ability of early education and care services to meet child wellbeing and safety responsibilities under the Child Safe

-Standards (refer to Definitions) and comply with mandatory reporting and other reporting obligations.
+It complements existing privacy laws (refer to Privacy and Confidentiality Policy) and will enhance the ability of early education and care services to meet child wellbeing and safety responsibilities under the Child Safe Standards and comply with mandatory reporting and other reporting obligations.

 The Information Sharing Scheme will enable services to request and share information and collaborate earlier and more proactively to support outcomes for children and their families and streamline their experience across services.
-It removes barriers for ISEs (refer to Definitions) to share information as they allow information to be shared before serious risk or threat occurs, allowing earlier identification of needs or issues and early support for children and families.
-Furthermore, while mandatory reporting is often a one-way information exchange, CISS (refer to Definitions) and FVISS (refer to Definitions) allow ISEs (refer to Definitions) to request information back and have an ongoing dialogue to promote the wellbeing and safety of children and manage dynamic risks.
+It removes barriers for ISEs to share information as they allow information to be shared before serious risk or threat occurs, allowing earlier identification of needs or issues and early support for children and families.
+Furthermore, while mandatory reporting is often a one-way information exchange, CISS and FVISS allow ISEs to request information back and have an ongoing dialogue to promote the wellbeing and safety of children and manage dynamic risks.